- Ph.D., English, University of Iowa, 2000

 - 16th and 17th Century English Literature and Culture

-Born in Colorado and raised in western Nebraska, Moncrief completed an M.A. in English and Theatre Arts and Dance at the University of Nebraska (where she held a Fling Fellowship and taught “Introduction to Theatre”) and a Ph.D. in English at the University of Iowa (where she held a Seashore Dissertation Fellowship).
+Moncrief holds an M.A. in English and Theatre Arts and Dance at the University of Nebraska (where she worked as Assistant Stage Manager at the Leid Center for the Performing Arts, held a Fling Fellowship, and taught “Introduction to Theatre”) and a Ph.D. in English at the University of Iowa (where she held a Seashore Dissertation Fellowship and was the recipient of the William Irwin Teaching Award).

-Her research and teaching interests include gender, performance and early modern material culture as represented on stage and in the popular press (conduct books, marriage manuals, sermons, medical treatises, midwifery guides, broadsides, ballads, etc.).
-Her research has taken her to: The British Library, Lambeth Palace Library, the Wellcome Institute Medical Library, the Courtauld Gallery and the National Portrait Gallery (all in London), the Bodleian library in Oxford, the Shakespeare Centre in Stratford, the Yale University Beinecke Rare Book and Manuscript Library, the Yale Medical School Historical Library, and the Folger Shakespeare Library in Washington, D.C.
+Her research and teaching interests include Shakespeare, performance, gender, and early modern material culture as represented on stage and in the popular press.
+Her research has taken her to: the Royal Shakespeare Company archives at the Shakespeare Centre in Stratford-Upon-Avon, The British Library, Lambeth Palace Library, the Wellcome Institute Medical Library, the Courtauld Gallery, the National Portrait Gallery, the Globe Theatre Archives, and the National Theatre Archives, the Bodleian library in Oxford, the Yale University Beinecke Rare Book and Manuscript Library, the Yale Medical School Historical Library, the Huntington Library, and the Folger Shakespeare Library in Washington, D.C.

-Outside the classroom, Prof. Moncrief enjoys travel, photography, rollerblading and figure skating.
+Outside the classroom, she enjoys travel, horseback riding, and figure skating.
+She is also a certified yoga instructor (RYT 200).